AndreaXita/Snake-Game/README.md

 The commands to play are the keyboard darts,

+do not click any buttons other than the 4 darts, or the game will stop automatically!!!

 in the code I said that when the snake collides with itself it dies so if you click up and down at the same time the snake will die because the head will collide on the other parts (The same happens with right and left)

 to get Snake.py to work you have to install some things from cmd or powershell ...
 First open a powershell and type "python -m pip install windows-curses" so that your device widows (this code is only for windows) to be precise your cmd from where we will start the game understand the commands ..